Best Value: History

 Under the leadership of John Major the Conservative government pursued compulsory competitive tendering almost as a dogma, often against the wishes of local government.
 This led to an uncomfortable stand-off between the two, with CCT regulations being produced in increasing detail, and sometimes extending further than would have been the case in the private sector.
 The government was unambiguous about what was required – issue of tender, receipt of tender, selection of provider.

+Introduction of best value

 The term compulsory competitive tendering was superseded in 2000 by best value.
 Labour's Best Value proved more difficult to define.
 The notion of Best Value prior to implementation was enshrined within one key consultation document: Modernising Local Government — Improving local services through best value.
 This set out four defining elements of Best Value.